 Best for plus-size

 Julie Creffield, five-time marathon runner and founder of the website Too Fat to Run, spent years trying out different leggings during her training runs and racing before discovering Sturdy by Design.
-Founded by Wiltshire-based bodybuilder Charlene Harvey, the brand is designed for curvy and muscular body shapes, with an emphasis on durability and bold patterns.
-Creffield has worn the brand for the last two years.
-“I used to get terrible chafing on my thighs no matter what preventions I took,” she says.
+“I used to get terrible chafing on my thighs no matter what precautions I took,” she says.
+But Wiltshire-based bodybuilder Charlene Harvey’s brand emphasises durability and patterns for curvy and muscular body shapes.
+Now, Creffield has worn the Sturdy by Design for the last two years.
 “These leggings have lots of stretch, and you can do the squat test in them and not reveal your underwear.”
-Highlights include the ‘massive’ comfortable waistband and drawstring — a combination Creffield’s struggled to find in other brands — and the ‘incredible’ graphic prints, which stand up to repeated wear and washing cycles.
+Highlights include the “massive” comfortable waistband and drawstring — a combination Creffield struggled to find in other brands — and the “incredible” graphic prints, which stand up to repeated wear and washing cycles.

 Best for sustainabilty

 Sizes 4–22 | 24-inch, and 27-inch inseam length | Recycled polyester and elastane | High-rise